-1. Consistency with the Comprehensive Plan.

-2. Consistency with the City's development regulations that implement the Comprehensive Plan.

-- 3. Compatibility with adjoining zoning districts and transitioning where appropriate to ensure compatibility. - 4.
-Adequacy of infrastructure in light of for development potential of the proposed zoning.
+- 1. Consistency with the Comprehensive Plan. - 2.
+Consistency with the City's development regulations that implement the Comprehensive Plan. - 3.
+Compatibility with adjoining zoning districts and transitioning where appropriate to ensure compatibility. - 4.
+Adequacy of infrastructure in light of development potential of the proposed zoning.

-View-Future Land Use Map of Olympia and its Urban Growth Area (see Appendix A for larger map)
+View-Future Land Use Map of Olympia and its Urban Growth Area

 The community employs regulations, such as zoning, design review, stormwater, engineering, building, and subdivision standards, to ensure that new development conforms to the goals and policies described in this chapter.
 The regulations are administered by City staff and a Hearing Examiner selected by the City Council.
 Equally important to this land use and design vision is capital facility planning and construction by the City of Olympia and other public agencies of the area.
-Continuing cooperation between the State and the City, among the local governments, the Thurston Regional Planning Council, and with special purpose governments such as the Port of Olympia and the school districts is critical.
-For example, it is important that the City coordinates with school districts on school sitings to ensure adequate infrastructure exists to support the new school(s).
+Continuing cooperation between the State and the City, among the local governments, and with special purpose governments such as the Port of Olympia and the school districts is critical.
 And, as envisioned, substantial resources and the support of everyone in the community will be needed to focus more detailed efforts in neighborhoods and other special places.